Skip to main content

 enabled: <true|false>

-trueEnables or disables the API endpoints, which can be used for server side feature flag evaluation.
+trueTurns the hosting of the API endpoints on/off.
+These endpoints can be used for server side feature flag evaluation.

 http: